Skip to main content

 Heading structure (H1, H2, H3)

-Every page should have exactly one H1 — a clear, descriptive main heading that includes the primary topic.
+Every page should have exactly one H1, a clear, descriptive main heading that includes the primary topic.
 A page with no H1, or with three H1s, is a common and easily fixable problem that genuinely affects how Google reads the page.

 Core Web Vitals

-These are Google’s official page experience metrics.
+These are Google's official page experience metrics.
 The three that matter most are Largest Contentful Paint (LCP, should be under 2.5 seconds), Cumulative Layout Shift (CLS, whether elements jump around as the page loads), and Interaction to Next Paint (INP, how quickly your page responds to clicks).
 Poor scores here directly affect both rankings and whether visitors stick around.
+Learn more in our dedicated Core Web Vitals guide.

 Canonical URLs

 If your homepage is accessible at both yoursite.com and www.yoursite.com, Google may treat these as competing pages.
 A canonical tag tells Google which version is the real one.
+This is one of the common SEO mistakes that can hurt your rankings.

 Structured data (schema markup)